 Also inverted and likely played straight in the same case, where Phoenix, realizing that Matt Engarde was more or less responsible for the murder in question, struggles ridiculously hard to get him acquitted, as doing so means that Maya, who's in captivity by Matt's hired hitman, will be set free.
 Edgeworth picks up on it and, since he's been away to do some soul-searching and realised that he should searching for the truth instead of just earning his guilty verdicts (which leads on to the events preceding Trials and Tribulations and Investigations), he helps Phoenix eventually resolve the crisis.
 And when asked by Edgeworth why he seems to be rejoicing despite getting his first guilty verdict in his entire career, Phoenix simply replies, "It doesn't feel right."

-Also played with in Trials and Tribulations with the Mask☆DeMasque case when Luke Atmey is shown to be the true villain with Godot.
+Also played with in Phoenix Wright: Ace Attorney: Trials and Tribulation with the Mask☆DeMasque case when Luke Atmey is shown to be the true villain with Godot.
 Despite the fact that he still opposes Nick because he blames Nick for the death of his girlfriend, and Nick's mentor, Mia Fey, he admits that Atmey is a sad excuse for a man.

 Even someone as horrible as Dahlia Hawthorne has something similar to this.
 Dahlia didn't really click with the whole "have Pearl become the new master" plan of her mother Morgan Fey, claiming that she forced all of her broken dreams and hopes on Pearl, whether she likes it or not.
 She also hates Morgan, as well.
 Dahlia agrees that Maya Fey must die, but to her, it is for revenge against the already deceased Mia Fey.